EnricoMiccoli/TeXalendar/README.md

 * automated build for any year
 * printable file ready for binding
 * final size A6, but printable on common A4 printers
+* optional two-semester timetable
-* academic format: weekly timetable and September to September year
+* academic format: September to September year
+* yearly format: January to December year
 * customizable
 * many languages supported